 Other members of Sutherland’s Whistleblower response team are Cynthia Krus, Allegra Lawrence-Hardy, and Holly Smith.
 The legal team will help clients create effective whistleblower response programs, respond to whistleblower claims, and defend against SEC enforcement actions and civil litigation.

-Walsh, the former associate director and chief counsel at OCIE, retired from the agency at the
+Walsh, the former associate director and chief counsel at OCIE, retired from the agency at the end of September, and joined Sutherland’s Financial Services Group and Securities Enforcement and Litigation Team in Washington, D.C., on Oct.
+1.

 In August, the SEC launched a web page that allows individuals to report a violation of the federal securities laws and apply for a financial award.
 The whistleblower program provides a monetary incentive of between 10% and 30% of sanctions the SEC collects for whistleblowers who voluntarily provide the agency with original information that leads to a successful SEC action with sanctions exceeding $1 million.